Mastering the Size-up

 Added by Paul Combs on August 21, 2017 at 9:46am — No Comments

-In my fire service career, I have worked various different shift schedules.
+In my fire service career, I have worked on various different shift schedules.
 When I first started as a volunteer, I signed up for 24-hour shifts on a Kelly Schedule as a paid reserve.
-About a year later, I received the opportunity to be a wildland firefighter and transitioned to…Continue
+About a year later, I received the opportunity to be a wildland firefighter and transitioned to the 72-hour shift schedule.
+As a…Continue

 Added by Christopher Baker on August 20, 2017 at 6:00pm — No Comments